jessdiv/project2-visualeyes/README.md

 ## Big Thanks
 A big thank you to our instructor, Joel Turnbull for his help and assistance in the project.
-As well as, to Linna Liu and Yianni Moustakas for your help and trouble shooting skills to help us with some of our pain points.
+As well as, to Linna Liu and Yianni Moustakas for your help and trouble shooting skills to guide us with some of our pain points.
 This project was completed in February of 2019.